DominikN/docs_new/docs/tutorials/ros-projects/4-object-search.md

 ### Configuration of video streaming to external computer

 We will be performing image analysis on external computer, this could be PC connected through LAN or remote server connected through husarnet.
-Though it is possible to stream uncompressed images to other device, it is not adviced due to the huge bandwidth usage.
+Though it is possible to stream uncompressed images to other device, it is not advised due to the huge bandwidth usage.
 Much better way is to use `image_transport` package to stream compressed images.
-For this we will need to start few aditional nodes.
+For this we will need to start few additional nodes.
 Two of them will be running on robot, they will subscribe respectively raw RGB and depth image and publish compressed images.
 Another two nodes will be running on another machine, their task will be to decompress images and publish them for further usage.
 All mentioned nodes are from `image_transport` package and are of type `republish`.

 First node on robot will be defined with argument:`raw in:=/camera/rgb/image_raw compressed out:=/rgb_republish` and no parameters.